CEMeNT-PSAAP/MCDC/docs/source/user.rst

     m2 = mcdc.material(capture=np.array([1.5]))
     m3 = mcdc.material(capture=np.array([2.0]))

-In this problem we only have mono-energetic capture but MC/DC has support for multi-group (capture, scatter, fission) and contentious energy (capture, scatter, fission).
+In this problem we only have mono-energetic capture, but MC/DC has support for multi-group (capture, scatter, fission) and continuous energy (capture, scatter, fission).
-When in multi-group simulation modes, a Numpy array has the different .
-These functions can get quite complicated.
+Multi-group data is written in a single numpy array; for example, a 3-group capture cross section would be ``capture=np.array([1.0, 1.1, 0.8])``.

-For continues energy transport if you are a member of CEMeNT we have internal repos which can be auto-configured with the required data.
+If you are a member of CEMeNT, we have internal repositories containing the data required for continuous-energy simulation.
 Unfortunately due to export controls we can not publicly distribute this data.
-If you are looking for cross-section data to plug into MC/DC we recommend you look at OpenMC or `NJOY <http://www.njoy21.io/>`_.
+If you are looking for cross-section data to plug into MC/DC, we recommend you look at OpenMC or `NJOY <http://www.njoy21.io/>`_.

-After setting material data we set surfaces to define the problem space.
+After setting material data, we define the problem space by setting up surfaces with their boundary conditions (bc).
+If no boundary condition is defined, the surface is assumed to be internal.

 .. code-block:: python3